MichaelMackus/libroguelike/README.md

 # libroguelike

 Simple single-header game library in ANSI C with zero dependencies.
+Pathfinding does require linking with math (`-lm` with gcc).
 Most useful for roguelike devs, but has functionality that should be useful to most 2d tile-based games.
 Everything but the pathfinding works with C89 - pathfinding currently requires C99.

 ## Quickstart